-Consistent with the analysis discussed above for other species, with the application of administrative changes; construction activities proposed for recreational facilities (i.e., the RMP); and implementation of the following PM&E measures, the proposed Project would result in less-than-significant impacts on special-status avian species: Measure GS1 - Erosion and Sediment Control Plan, Measure WR1 - Pyramid Lake Water Surface Elevations, Measure WR2 - Hazardous Materials Management Plan, Measure AR1 - Pyramid Reach Flow Releases, Measure AR2, Measure LU1 - Fire Prevention and Response Plan, Measure LU2 - Project Safety Plan, Measure VR1 - Visual Resources Management Plan, and the HPMP.
+Consistent with the analysis discussed above for other species, with the application of administrative changes; construction activities proposed for recreational facilities (i.e., the RMP); and implementation of the following PM&E measures, the proposed Project would result in less-than-significant impacts on special-status avian species: Measure GS1 - Erosion and Sediment Control Plan, Measure WR1 - Pyramid Lake Water Surface Elevations, Measure WR2 - Hazardous Materials Management Plan.
+Measure AR1 - Pyramid Reach Flow Releases, Measure AR2, Measure LU1 - Fire Prevention and Response Plan, Measure LU2 - Project Safety Plan, Measure VR1 - Visual Resources Management Plan, and the HPMP.
 The IVMP primarily includes South SWP Hydropower practices, along with the additional requirement that the Licensees survey hazard trees for nesting birds and/or roosting bats prior to hazard tree removal.
 Therefore, the IVMP would help prevent impacts on special-status avian species during the nesting season.
 Additionally, implementation of the IVMP would include the removal of NNIPs in areas inundated with infestations, as well as revegetation of some of those disturbed areas - both of which may improve habitat for special-status avian species.
 Therefore, the IVMP would have a beneficial impact on special-status avian species and their potential habitats.
 However, given the findings of this impact analysis, the IVMP is neither required to reduce a potential impact to a less-than-significant level nor considered a mitigation measure under CEQA.

 Multiple protective measures for special-status avian species are included in Measure TR2 - Sensitive Aquatic and Terrestrial Wildlife Management Plan, along with South SWP Hydropower wildlife protections.
 The measures include: protections for wetland, riparian and other sensitive habitats, as well as for known occurrences of special-status species; seasonal restrictions for scheduled vegetation management and hazard tree removal; pre-construction surveys and biological monitors for proposed Project O&M at Elderberry Forebay; pre-construction surveys prior to non-routine proposed Project activities; the use of protective buffers; and avian protection upgrades during transmission line pole replacements and repairs.
 All of these measures would reduce proposed Project impacts on special-status avian species.
 Therefore, Measure TR2 - Sensitive Aquatic and Terrestrial Wildlife Management Plan would have a beneficial impact on special-status avian species and their potential habitats.
-However, given the findings of this impact analysis, Measure TR2 - Sensitive Aquatic and Terrestrial Wildlife Management Plan would not a beneficial impact on special-status avian species and their potential habitats.
 However, given the findings of this impact analysis, Measure TR2 - Sensitive Aquatic and Terrestrial Wildlife Management Plan is neither required to reduce a potential impact to a less-than-significant nor is it considered a mitigation measure under CEQA.